Ruth Johnson Park March 3, 2021

 - A pileated woodpecker and a hummingbird came by for a visit!

 - We were featured in the Peace Arch News TWICE!
-First article can be found HERE and second article can be found HERE.
+First article can be found HERE and second article can be found HERE (also published on the FRONT PAGE of the March 11, 2021 newspaper).